LilyanaShu/app_flutter/README.md

 # app_flutter

-A new Flutter project, I learned this from youtube.
+A new Flutter project I learned from youtube.
+Start from a basic design, passing dynamic data from a list and the last screen (Profile), was purely coded by me :)

 ## Getting Started